 Stack them putting the biggest at the bottom and the smallest on top.
 Drill them all at once with your drilling tool (needle etc).
 Place them over the predrilled holes of the bead and with your drilling tool make sure that all the holes are properly aligned so that the headpin will pass properly.

-You can make your beads even more interesting giving them a little texture.
+You can make your future polymer clay beads even more interesting by giving them a little texture.
 (This has an extra advantage: it removes the fingerprints).
 Press slightly and gently a piece of fabric i.e. a piece of an old jeans, a sponge, anything which is large enough to wrap your bead and give it a texture.

 Bake as usual, covering the beads or items you made with some oven paper.
 Always stay close to the oven during the baking process and keep an eye on your items.

-Note: When possible, because the beads or items will be covered with two layers of clay, select a spun cotton shape a bit smaller than the one needed for your project.
+Note: When possible, because the ball will be covered with two layers of clay, select a spun cotton ball a bit smaller than your target bead size.
 Also remember that a thicker second layer is less likely to keep air bubbles between itself and the prebaked bead.

 You can use the smaller sizes for jewelry use and the bigger ones for craft and decorative use.
 Make Christmas ornaments, mobiles, enjoy this new way of using your favorite polymer clay.
-As spun cotton shapes are very light, you can create bigger items without the limits of the extra weight.
+As spun cotton shapes are very lightweight, you can create bigger items without the challenges of the extra weight.
 So many shapes, so many possibilities!!!